Simulation-Software-Engineering/Lecture-Material/04_documentation/code_documentation_tools_exercise.md

 - [Change the theme](https://www.mkdocs.org/user-guide/choosing-your-theme/#choosing-your-theme) of your documentation.
 Choose either an integrated theme or a third party theme and/or configure the current scheme differently.
 Please mention what theme and what settings you have used.
 - Add a [GitHub action](https://github.com/marketplace/actions/deploy-mkdocs) to automatically deploy your documentation every time a change is pushed to the `main` branch.
 - Instead of (only) hosting the documentation on GitHub Pages we can also host the documentation on [Read the Docs](https://readthedocs.org/).
 You have to make sure to configure [Read the Docs](https://docs.readthedocs.io/en/stable/config-file/v2.html#mkdocs) accordingly.
-- Move your documentation from MkDocs and Markdown to Sphinx and reStructuredText.
-You can follow the steps we from the exercise for this.
-Create a new repository on GitHub for this called "sse-sphinx-exercise".
-When you are finished with this and/or need help create a new issue as described above, but name the issue `[USERNAME] Sphinx exercise`.
-Host your website on Read the Docs.
+- Move your documentation from MkDocs and Markdown to Sphinx and reStructuredText and host it on Read the Docs.
+You can follow the steps we from the lecture for this.
+Create a new repository on GitHub called "sse-sphinx-exercise".
+When you are finished with the task and/or need help, create a new issue as described above, but name the issue `[USERNAME] Sphinx exercise`.
 - The code in the repository is not documented yet.
 Add [doxygen-style comments/doc blocks](https://www.doxygen.nl/manual/docblocks.html) to the code and generate a suitable configuration to create HTML documentation.
 You do not have to publish/integrate this website.
+Make sure that the doxygen configuration file and the documented code are part of the repository and add a screenshot of the rendered website to the issue.

 ## Remarks and Tips

 - You do not have to compile C++ the code inside this repository at any time.
 This exercise is purely about documentation, documentation generation and deployment of the documentation.
+- Changes to your homepage might not be immediately visible after deployment of the website.
+The [GitHub Pages documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) also mentions this

+  > It can take up to 20 minutes for changes to your site to publish after you push the changes to GitHub.

+  If you do not observe any change after 60 minutes, please check whether you have actually deployed the new version of your website.